Route 66 Oral History Project

 Acknowledgements

-This project was made possible through the dedicated support of the Illinois State Museum Society and a generous grant from the National Park Service’s Route 66 Corridor Preservation Program, showcasing the strength of collaboration and commitment to preservation.
+This project was made possible through the dedicated support of the Illinois State Museum Society and a grant from the National Park Service’s Route 66 Corridor Preservation Program.

 The Illinois State Museum is grateful to each of the interviewees who shared their time, knowledge, and memories with this project.
 We are honored to be the stewards of your stories.